tpaviot/pythonocc-generator/README.md

 pythonocc-generator
 -------------------

-pythonocc is a python library whose purpose is to provide 3D modeling features.
-It is intended to developers who aim at developing CAD/PDM/PLM applications.
+pythonocc-generator is a subproject of pythonocc, a Python library designed for 3D modeling features. pythonocc is aimed at developers who are developing CAD/PDM/PLM applications.

-pythonocc is built using SWIG (http://www.swig.org) , Simple Wrapper Interface Generator, from a set of interface SWIG files.
+pythonocc-generator is specifically focused on automatic SWIG (Simple Wrapper Interface Generator) interface file generation from OpenCascade C++ header files.
+It utilizes CppHeaderParser (https://github.com/robotpy/robotpy-cppheaderparser) to parse .hxx headers and perform code generation.

-pythonocc-generator is the pythonocc subproject dedicated to automatic SWIG interface files generation from Opencascade C++ header files.
-It relies on CppHeaderParser (https://github.com/robotpy/robotpy-cppheaderparser) to parse hxx headers and perform code generation.
+To use pythonocc-generator, you will need to have OpenCascade C++ library installed, as it relies on its header files for interface generation.
+You can find more information about pythonocc at (http://github.com/tpaviot/pythonocc-core).

 How to create a local copy of the repository?
 ---------------------------------------------